BackendStack21/fast-gateway/README.md

 > NOTE: Please see `docs` configuration entry explained above.

 ## Timeouts and Unavailability
-We can restrict requests timeouts globally, at service level using the `timeout` configuration.
+We can restrict requests timeouts globally or at service level using the `timeout` configuration.

-To define an endpoint specific timeout, you can use the property `timeout` of the request object, normally inside a middleware:
+You can also define endpoints specific timeout using the property `timeout` of the request object, normally inside a middleware:
 ```js
 req.timeout = 500 // define a 500ms timeout on a custom request.
 ```